Lunthn/Web-wizard/README.md

 </p>

 ## Features

 - 🎨 &nbsp;**Scan used colors & fonts**, _Instantly see all colors and fonts used on the current page._
 - ✨ &nbsp;**Highlight a found color on webpage**, _Visually highlight any detected color directly on the page._
+- 🟢 &nbsp;**Pick any color from the page**, _Use the color picker tool to select and copy any color visible on the website._
 - 🔠 **Highlight fonts**, Visually emphasize fonts used on the page for quick identification.
 - 📋 &nbsp;**Copy a color**, _Copy any color value in your preferred format (HEX, RGB, HSL) with one click._
 - 🔄 &nbsp;**Change format of found colors**, _Switch between HEX, RGB, and HSL formats for easy copying._